10/17/2015: Some corrections.

 Sephiroth himself wondered if the problem wasn't actually coming from the outside.
 It had been said that the Wolf was sometimes accompanied by a strange man dressed in red, silent and discreet as a ghost.
-He had to be the one that had helped the Wolf evade Shinra's search parties for so long.
+He had to be the one who had helped the Wolf evade Shinra's search parties for so long.
 If he was that good, who was to say he couldn't slip past Shinra HQ's tight security?

 Sephiroth, though, was more interested in the legendary swordsmanship the Wolf had been reported to use.
 He knew not to let his hopes get the better of him, but if even half of what was said about him was true…